Alfred Bartles: Composing career

 In 1969, Bartles received a grant from a private foundation to study music teaching in Waldorf schools in Germany.
-In 1970 he began teaching at Schiller College in Bönnigheim, Germany where he taught music history and theory and was a conductor.
+In 1970 he began teaching at Schiller College in Bönnigheim, Germany, where he taught music history and theory and was a conductor.
 In 1973, they moved back to for teaching positions at Tennessee Technological University with Alfred at the cello and teaching music theory and Martha continuing with the piano.
 Here, Alfred played with the Nashville Symphony.
-In 1978, both Alfred and Martha got positions at the Eurythmeum in Stuttgart.
+In 1978, both Alfred and Martha got positions at the Eurythmeum in Stuttgart, Germany.
 Martha played for the Eurythmy troupe and Alfred taught music theory to the students while teaching some private cello as well.
-After 4 years, Alfred concentranted on only teaching cello with a position at the Musikschule of Stuttgart.
+After four years, Alfred concentrated on only teaching cello with a position at the Musikschule Stuttgart.
 His wife Martha accepted a position at the Ludwigsburg University of Education.
 He remained in this position until his mandatory retirement in 1996.
 Martha retired in 1997.

 They returned to Nashville and Alfred took on teaching positions at Murray State University and then at Tennessee Technological university again.
 He continued as a freelance cellist while developing his cello teaching materials and compositions.
 He died in Nashville on December 28, 2006, of colon cancer.

 Music and style

 Bartles genre varied in style as he developed.
 He was considered a classical, jazz, and crossover composer.
 In later works he showed strengths in jazz more in writing and ensembles works for bands and orchestras as well as different works for cello.
-In the United States, he wrote several pieces for tuba and low brass (Notably « When Tubas Walz »)that he wrote at the request of Winston Morris,a friend of his.
+In the United States, he wrote several pieces for tuba and low brass (notably "When Tubas Walz") that he wrote at the request of Winston Morris, a friend of his.
 In Germany, he composed music for various eurythmy performances.
-Bartles has also been involved in arrangements and adaptions such as in 1985 where an orchestration of his for chamber orchestra of the Alban Berg Piano Sonata Opus 1 No.1 was premiered by the Alban Berg Foundation at the Berg festival in Vienna, and later recorded by the Koechlin Ensemble.
-In 1988, he adapted the orchestration of Bartok's Cello Concerto to conform to Bartok's cello transcription of the work.
+Bartles has also been involved in arrangements and adaptions such as in 1985 where an orchestration of his for chamber orchestra of Alban Berg's Piano Sonata, Op.
+1. was premiered by the Alban Berg Foundation at the Berg festival in Vienna, and later recorded by the Koechlin Ensemble.
+In 1988, he adapted the orchestration of Bartók's Cello Concerto to conform to Bartók's cello transcription of the work.

-In 1994, he made two cello volumes and later adapted another piece of Bartok's for brass quintet, and wrote a Duo for Cello and Bassoon entitled "Three for Two".
+In 1994, he made two cello volumes and later adapted another piece of Bartók's for brass quintet, and wrote a Duo for Cello and Bassoon entitled "Three for Two".
 Later in 2002, he continued with his pedagogical compositions with jazz ensembles.
 He was working on a saxophone concerto at time of death.
 All his works and compositions were donated to Vanderbilt University in 2008.

-Death

-On December 28, 2006, he died in Nashville, Tennessee, from colon cancer.